HBFLEX/spacelabs-firestoreorm/README.md

 - **Documentation:** [GitHub Repository](https://github.com/HBFLEX/spacelabs-firestoreorm)
 - **Email:** hbfl3x@gmail.com

----

 ## Acknowledgments

-Built with frustration and determination by Happy Banda (HBFL3Xx) after years of wrestling with Firestore on the backend.
+Built with frustration and determination by **Happy Banda (HBFL3Xx)** after years of wrestling with Firestore on the backend.
 This ORM is the tool I needed but couldn't find.

 Special thanks to:
 - The Firebase team for the Admin SDK
 - The Zod team for incredible schema validation
+- The Firebase firestore community for requesting new features to make this ORM better
 - Everyone who's ever struggled with Firestore and thought "there has to be a better way"

-If this ORM saves you time and headaches, consider giving it a star on GitHub.
+If this ORM saves you time and headaches, consider giving it a ⭐ on GitHub.
 Every star motivates continued development and improvements.

----

 ## Roadmap

 Planned features for future releases:

-- looking forward for your suggestions here
+- Looking forward to your suggestions here

 ---

-**Made with code and coffee by HBFL3Xx**
+**Made with ☕ and code by HBFL3Xx**